Photo Credit: Priya Rama & Kate March

 MEET THE TEAM

-Rida Farhan is an international medical graduate from Pakistan and is starting her neurology residency at Carilion Clinic - Virginia Tech.
+Rida Farhan is an international medical graduate from Pakistan and a PGY1 neurology resident at Carilion Clinic - Virginia Tech.
 She was drawn to the neurohumanities through her own experiences as a patient, often seeking comfort in creative writing.
 She enjoys exploring the intersection of technology, neurology, and the humanities.
 Rida has actively contributed to The Neurotransmitters podcast and narrated for Continuum Aloud.

 In her free time, she loves cooking, traveling, and diving into the uncomfortable depths of life - you might find her sharing reflections on her personal blog.